martin7x7/Assignment5_1_starter/README.md

 # Will the Customer Accept the Coupon?

 ## What is the problem?
 This project aims to understand the differences between customers who accept the driving coupon and those who do not.
+Most of data analysis is done with subset of data – bar coupons.

 ## There are two main files
 1)	prompt.ipynb – contains requested code and answers to all questions